 Business & Industrial Equipment owners are able to file their personal property reporting form online through the Department of Revenue’s TransAction Portal (TAP).
 The department will not mail paper reporting forms in 2018.

 The department mailed 2017 personal property reporting forms to business owners on January 3, 2017.
-Business & industrial taxpayers have until March 1, 2017 to submit their personal property reporting forms electronically through TAP or by mailing/delivering the forms to the department.
+Business & industrial taxpayers have until March 1, annually, to submit their personal property reporting forms electronically through TAP or by mailing/delivering the forms to the department.
 For reporting forms not received by the March 1 deadline, the department assesses a penalty equal to 20% of the depreciated personal property value to the personal property records.

 A reporting form must be submitted to the department even if there were no changes to the personal property since the previous tax year, or if the business closed or was sold.

 Signing into the TAP system to electronically file the reporting forms is easy.
 Click on the personal property reporting button below.
 This will bring you to the TAP page.
 Then, click the blue Sign up Now! button and select an account type (either personal property reporting or industrial property reporting) and enter their Montana Account ID.
 The taxpayers Account ID can be found on the first page of the reporting form mailed to business and industrial equipment owners.
 The final step of the sign-In process is to enter their FEIN or SSN and provide the required profile information.
 Within 5-10 minutes, an authorization code will be emailed to them and they can begin completing their reporting forms electronically.

 If a taxpayer reported personal property information to the department in the previous tax year, this information will be pre-populated in the online form in TAP.
 Taxpayers will be able to easily verify their existing information and make any updates, add new property, or delete property that is no longer in service.